 “Aeryn, no…” Cien reached his arm out to her and tried to stop her.

 “It’s okay, Cien.”
 Aeryn put her hand up to stop him.
-“It was my fight, I should explain it." she looked at Cien boldly.
+“It was my fight, I should explain it." she raised her chin up to Cien.

 “Okay.”
-Cien backed off and pulled his arm back.
+Cien nodded and pulled his arm back.

 Aeryn took a breath in.
-“The reason Roy won… was because he used my air to his advantage." she let out a sigh.
-“When I pushed myself away using my ‘Air Push’ technique, I created a gust of wind that went towards Roy.
+“The reason Roy won… was because he used my air to his advantage." *Sigh* “When I pushed myself away using my ‘Air Push’ technique, I created a gust of wind that went towards Roy.
 That gave him the opportunity to increase his fire’s power and it’s reach.”
 Aeryn explained.
-“His fire fed off my air and I was wide open to a ranged attack." she was clenching her right fist under her chin and shaking a little.
-It seemed as if she was reliving the experience.
+“His fire fed off my air and I was wide open to a ranged attack." she had closed her eyes and was clenching her right fist under her chin.
+It was trembling.

 “It takes a lot of courage to admit defeat, Aeryn.
 I am proud of you.”
 Han said to her.

 Aeryn’s eyes opened and she looked up towards Han, he was smiling at her again.
-She had stopped shaking.
+Her fist had stopped trembling.
 She began to form a smile on her face and nodded at him.
-“Thank you…” she said quietly.
+“Thank you…” she mumbled.

 Han nodded at her once more.
 “Now to further elaborate.”
 Han turned and faced the chalk board once more and wrote the words Elemental Balance.
 He pointed at them and faced the class.

 “Here at the Sanctuary of Gaia we have a core teaching and that is to keep things in balance and harmony.
-If things flow in balance and harmony, you get better results, it’s a simple as that.
+If things flow in balance and harmony, you get better results.
+It’s a simple as that.
 We talked about this in last night’s class.
 And so, what allowed Roy to win tonight wasn’t just his tactical maneuvers, it was his understanding of this principle.
 You all heard Aeryn, Roy took advantage of her Air which allowed him to win.
-And as Roy so eagerly pointed out at the beginning, Fire always beats Air, naturally.
+And as Roy so eagerly pointed out in the beginning, Fire always beats Air — naturally.
 Understanding this, Roy was able to overcome Aeryn’s power simply by restoring the balance.
 Initially, Aeryn’s air was stronger than Roy’s fire which made it impossible for Roy to beat her, until he matched her power.
 And when you match two forces equally, the one that is naturally stronger against the other, wins.”

 Han faced the chalkboard once more and started to sketch a few drawings as he began to speak, “In this case, Roy used his ‘Bleeding Fire’ to match Aeryn’s power.
 He took advantage of her air and used it to cool the overbearing heat that normally came from his technique." he finished sketching and pointed at his drawings as he faced the class again.